 In simple terms, management quota refers to seats in educational institutions that are allocated by the college administration, rather than through merit-based admissions.
 These seats are often available to students who may not meet the exact academic or entrance exam requirements but are willing to pay a higher admission fee.

-Management quota seats are standard in fields like engineering, medicine, and business studies, offering an alternative path for students who want to pursue these competitive courses at top institutions.
-While the admission process differs from merit-based routes, it provides students with an opportunity to secure a place in high-demand programs, albeit with higher tuition fees.
+Management quota seats are common in fields like engineering, medicine, and business studies, offering an alternative path for students who want to pursue these competitive courses at top institutions.
+While the admission process differs from merit-based routes, it provides students with an opportunity to secure a place in high-demand programmes, albeit with higher tuition fees.

 Get an Education Loan 10X Faster than Banks.